 Finally, note that the FCC is continuing its program of EEO audits.
-These random audits check for compliance with the FCC's EEO Rule, and are expected to continue indefinitely.
+These random audits check for compliance with the FCC's EEO Rule and are sent to approximately 5% of all broadcast stations each year.
 Any station may become the subject of an FCC audit at any time.
 For more information on the FCC's EEO Rule and its requirements, as well as practical advice for compliance, please contact any of the attorneys in the Communications Practice.

-If you have any questions about the content of this Advisory, please contact the author of this Advisory, or the Pillsbury attorney with whom you regularly work.
+If you have any questions about the content of this Advisory, please contact the author of this Advisory or the Pillsbury attorney with whom you regularly work.